 Prerequisites: PS51, PS61

 A study of herbaceous plants and their uses in landscape.
 Special plant groups, gardening techniques and styles will be examined.
-Plant identification is a component of this course.
 Both computer and conventional methods of drafting will be utilized in design.

-PS74: Landscape Design and Construction Instructor: Prof. Higgins
+PS74: Landscape Design and Construction Instructor: TBA